GOP faces questions about vetting after abruptly canceling convention speaker who promoted anti-Semitic tweet

 The QAnon conspiracy theory has gained traction in recent weeks.
 A backer of those views won the GOP nomination in a Georgia congressional district earlier this month, and the president has declined to disavow those views, saying supporters of the baseless theory are people who “supposedly like me.”

-Adherents of the conspiracy theory believe Trump is secretly battling a cabal of “deep-state” saboteurs who worship Satan and run a child sex-trafficking ring.
+Adherents of the conspiracy theory believe Trump is secretly battling a cabal of “deep state” saboteurs who worship Satan and run a child sex-trafficking ring.
 The FBI has identified QAnon — which dates to at least fall 2017, when a self-proclaimed government insider identified as “Q” began posting on Internet message boards — as a potential domestic terrorism threat.

 But Trump has professed ignorance about details of the theory.
 When told by a reporter at a White House news conference last week that the core of the QAnon view is that Trump was saving the world from a “satanic cult of pedophiles and cannibals,” the president responded, “Is that supposed to be a bad thing or a good thing?”